The Wisdom Path

-He is highly regarded for his talents which seamlessly embody the essence
+He was highly regarded for his talents which seamlessly embody the essence

 of Chinese culture.
 His attainments in art and scholastic cultivation

-are equally admirable.
-He has absorbed the spirit of the ancient masters
+were equally admirable.
+He absorbed the spirit of the ancient masters

 and enriched traditional Chinese calligraphy by developing a uniquely

 personal style of writing.
 To find out more about Professor Jao, his paintings, calligraphy and academic achievements, visitors can visit the Jao Tsung-I Petite Ecole, The University of Hong Kong and the Jao Tsung-I Academy.